gr2m/github-project/README.md

 Expected errors are thrown using custom `Error` classes.
 You can check for any error thrown by `github-project` or for specific errors.

+Custom errors are designed in a way that `error.message` does not leak any user content.
+All errors do provide a `.toHumanMessage()` method if you want to provide a more helpful error message which includes both project data as well ase user-provided data.

 ```js
 import Project, {
   GitHubProjectError,